 Sample track: Bhajan, Vaishnava Janato ⇓

-4. Sufi-inspired compositions: Baul songs of Lalon Shah and other mystics of Bengal who through their soulful music have searched for the ever-elusive divine powers with the belief that these reside within oneself.
+4. Sufi-inspired compositions: These include Nazrul songs of praise of Allah and the messengers of Allah, Baul songs of Lalon Shah and other mystics of Bengal which seeks the ever-elusive divine powers within oneself.

 5. Folk compositions: From different regions of South Asia.